drawrowfly/amazon-product-api/README.md

-# Amazon Product/Reviews Scraper
+# Amazon Product Api (Unofficial)

 ![NPM](https://img.shields.io/npm/l/amazon-buddy.svg?style=for-the-badge) ![npm](https://img.shields.io/npm/v/amazon-buddy.svg?style=for-the-badge)

-Useful tool to scrape product information from the amazon
+Very useful tool that is able to extract almost same amount of data as the official Amazon Product API

 ## If you like this tool then please Star it